adrianm192168/DShield-SIEM-Suricata/README.md

 	  eve:
 	    enabled: true
 	    var.paths: ["/usr/share/filebeat/suricata/eve.json"]
-Write and quit

 ## **Part 3: Transferring Pcaps & Running Suricata**

 I have created a script that pulls the pcap from the honeypot using scp > appends ".pcap" to daemonlogger files > Runs suricata in offline mode against pcaps > then moves the eve.json file to /var/log/suricata for filebeat to process

 pull_pcap.sh: \
-	Customizable fields to match your setup directories: \
+	Customizable fields to match your environment: \
-	> sshkey private key path \
+	> SSHkey private key path \
-	> cloud/local honeypot hostname, IP, and path to pcap files \
+	> Cloud/local honeypot hostname, IP, and path to pcap files \
-	> directory to pcap files on local host \
+	> Directory to pcap files on local host \
-	> path to .bpf file on local host (So Suricata will not bloat logs with your honeypot IP responses) \
+	> Path to .bpf file on local host (So Suricata will not bloat logs with your honeypot IP responses) \
-	> path to suricata log directory "/var/log/suricata" by default \
+	> Path to suricata log directory "/var/log/suricata" by default \

 	git clone https://github.com/adrianm192168/DShield-SIEM-Suricata

 Edit the variables in the pull_pcap.sh script to match your environment

 You can create a bpf filter file so Suricata won't create alerts against your sensor's IP \
-It would look something like

-	not src host <honeypot ip>
+	echo "not src host <honeypot ip>" > capture-filter.bpf

 Create a cron job to run this daily (alter to point to path to pull_pcap.sh)